 But still some people see a real need for products to stimulate the mind and keep the user awake.
 A new product, Study Buddy, claims to do that in a safe way.
-This pharmacist-developed capsule uses all natural ingredients like ginseng and gingko biloba to increase blood flow to the brain, improving memory and mental alertness.
+This pharmacist-developed capsule uses all natural ingredients like ginseng and ginkgo biloba to increase blood flow to the brain, improving memory and mental alertness.

 Study Buddy is manufactured by a lab which is overseen by the Federal Drug Administration, but the FDA has not examined this product and no studies have been done on its effectiveness.
 These kinds of supplements may not pose a direct threat to users, but if we truly want to be healthy and lead a substance-free life, we need to avoid these things too.
 Certainly doing an illicit drug is not something we should consider.
 As far as the legal pick-me-ups, these can make us numb to the use of drugs.
 Our society already has an attitude that we can fix all our problems with a pill, and over time this thinking can lead to some pretty dangerous substance abuse problems for adolescents and college students.

 Utilizing the Benefits of a Sober College

 A new kind of treatment for college students has emerged in recent years.
-One such facility is called Sober College, and it offers specialized treatment along with college courses.
+One such facility is called Sober College, and it offers specialized substance abuse treatment programs along with college courses.
 The college is located in Woodland Hills, California, and it offers inpatient treatment and a drug and alcohol-free environment for learning.
 The students of Sober College have been in college before, or had hoped to apply, but weren’t able to follow through with their education because of drug or alcohol problems.
 The center has partnered with Woodbury University, which is a nonprofit institution nearby that offers master’s level courses.
 Professors from Woodbury teach online courses to Sober College students, and the credits can be transferred to other universities as credits earned at Woodbury.

-Staff and faculty of Sober College work to get students back on the right track toward continue their education.
+Staff and faculty of Sober College work to get students back on the right track toward continuing their education.
 Its primary goal is to help bring these young people through the struggle with substance abuse that has been hindering their long-term goals.
 There is an alcohol abuse and drug addiction epidemic on college campuses right now, and this is detrimental to the learning ability of students.
 But by taking the students away from those temptations, getting them help for their addictions, and letting them offer encouragement and support to each other, a program for college aged patients can be successful.
 By adding college-level courses on top of it all, these patients are now on their way to setting priorities in life that include getting an education.